NixOS/nix/doc/manual/src/contributing/experimental-flags.md

-This section aims at describing the notion of a Nix "experimental flag", and how it fits into the big picture of the developpement of Nix.
+This section describes the notion of a Nix's "experimental features", and how it fits into the big picture of the development of Nix.

 # What are these xp flags?

-Since Nix 2.4, some features of Nix can be flagged as experimental.Conceptually, this means that these features are not considered as part of Nix proper, but are only included in the code to make their developpement and testing easier.Practically, these require an explicit opt-in, by adding the name of the experimental feature to the `experimental-features` configuration option.
+Since Nix 2.4, some features of Nix can be flagged as experimental.
+This means that they can be changed or removed at any time.
+Users must explicitly opt in to them by adding the name of the experimental feature to the `experimental-features` configuration option.
 This is really handy as it makes it harder to accidentally use an experimental feature without knowing it.